 This is not always possible on mobile Firefox: for example in Android you'll need to "root" your device before you can see the profile directory (and that's not always feasible).
 You might try the "Stylish" plugin, but it doesn't always work as well as installing a local stylesheet (colours are occasionally overridden by the site; black-on-white might work better).

-Some versions of Firefox 3 on Windows scale their pixels at
+Some versions of Firefox scale their pixels at

 high DPI settings, so the stylesheet size needs to be reduced to

 compensate.
 (E.g. Firefox 3+ on Windows, and more recent versions of